Aptamer: Antibody replacement

 Aptamers can replace antibodies in many biotechnology applications.
 In laboratory research and clinical diagnostics, they can be used in aptamer-based versions of immunoassays including enzyme-linked immunosorbent assay (ELISA), western blot, immunohistochemistry (IHC), and flow cytometry.
 As therapeutics, they can function as agonists or antagonists of their ligand.
 While antibodies are a familiar technology with a well-developed market, aptamers are a relatively new technology to most researchers, and aptamers have been generated against only a fraction of important research targets.
 Unlike antibodies, unmodified aptamers are more susceptible to nuclease digestion in serum and renal clearance in vivo.
 Aptamers are much smaller in size and mass than antibodies, which could be a relevant factor in choosing which is best suited for a given application.
 When aptamers are available for a particular application, their advantages over antibodies include potentially lower immunogenicity, greater replicability and lower cost, a greater level of control due to the in vitro selection conditions, and capacity to be efficiently engineered for durability, specificity, and sensitivity.

 In addition, aptamers contribute to reduction of research animal use.
 While antibodies often rely on animals for initial discovery, as well as for production in the case of polyclonal antibodies, both the selection and production of aptamers is typically animal-free.
 However, phage display methods allow for selection of antibodies in vitro, followed by production from a monoclonal cell line, avoiding the use of animals entirely.

 Controlled release of therapeutics

 The ability of aptamers to reversibly bind molecules such as proteins has generated increasing interest in using them to facilitate controlled release of therapeutic biomolecules, such as growth factors.
 This can be accomplished by tuning the binding strength to passively release the growth factors, along with active release via mechanisms such as hybridization of the aptamer with complementary oligonucleotides or unfolding of the aptamer due to cellular traction forces.

+Tissue Engineering Application

+Aptamer, known for their ability to bind specific molecules reversibly, have been used in 3D bioprinting tissues to precisely deliver growth factors to promote vascularization.
+This controlled delivery allows growth factors to be released at the right place and time, encouraging the formation of localized and complex vascular networks.
+Additionally, the properties of these networks can be fine-tuned by adjusting how growth factors are released over time, making this approach a powerful tool for creating vascularized engineered tissues.